LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 specific database and table or within a specific record.

-The inline parameters documented in this chapter are listed in :ref:`searching-search-parameters`.
+The inline parameters documented in this chapter are listed in :ref:`searching-displaying-parameters`.
 The sections that follow describe the additional keyword parameters and pair parameters required for each database action.

 .. tabularcolumns:: |l|L|

-.. _searching-search-parameters:
+.. _searching-displaying-parameters:

 .. table:: Search Parameters